Mulready stationery: Demise

 Rowland Hill expected the Mulready stationery to be more popular than the postage stamps but the postage stamp prevailed.
 The design was so elaborate and misunderstood that it generated widespread ridicule and lampooning, and in addition was perceived in some areas as a covert government attempt to control the supply of envelopes, and hence control the flow of information carried by the postal service (which had become a government monopoly under the reforms).
 Many caricatures (or lampoons) were produced by stationers whose livelihood was threatened by the new letter sheet.
 Only six days after their introduction, on 12 May, Hill wrote in his journal: "I fear we shall have to substitute some other stamp for that design by Mulready ... the public have shown their disregard and even distaste for beauty."

 Within two months a decision had been made to replace the Mulready designed stationery and essentially they were a folly.
 As a result of the uproar the Mulreadys were replaced with a simple design which is commonly known as the Penny Pink.
 The Penny Pinks were issued on 10 February 1841.
 Contrary to often published accounts, the Mulreadys were not withdrawn at that time.
 Supplies in post offices were eventually exhausted.
 Large supplies remained in the hands of stamp distributors and sub-distributors.
 In November 1842, the Inland Revenue decided that those stocks should be withdrawn.
 The withdrawal notice was sent gradually over a period of time so that the store keepers at Inland Revenue would not be overwhelmed with the volume of returned Mulreadys.
 The withdrawal period lasted several years.
 The returned Mulreadys were stored at a warehouse until it was decided to destroy them.
-The first attempt was to burn them.
-That failed.
+The first attempt was to burn them, using close stoves out of fear of robbery, but this failed.
 Eventually a machine was designed and built to destroy them by punching out the center of the design.
-The Mulready stationery suffered an inglorious demise.